Economic consequences of the Russo-Ukrainian war (2022–present)

-Retailers around the world removed Russian-made products from their inventories due to the invasion, either voluntarily or as a result of sanctions.
+A grocery store in California, June 2022.
+Many retailers around the world removed Russian-made products from their inventories due to the invasion, either voluntarily or as a result of sanctions.

-The economic impact of the Russo-Ukrainian war (2022–present) began in late February 2022, in the days after Russia recognized two breakaway Ukrainian republics and launched an invasion of Ukraine.
+The economic consequences of the Russo-Ukrainian war (2022–present) began in late February 2022, in the days after Russia recognized two breakaway Ukrainian republics and launched an invasion of Ukraine.
 The subsequent economic sanctions have targeted large parts of the Russian economy, Russian oligarchs, and members of the Russian government.
 Russia responded in kind.
 A wave of protests and strikes occurred across Europe against the rising cost of living.

 The war in Ukraine has also resulted in significant loss of human capital, destruction of agricultural trading infrastructure, huge damage to production capacity, including through the loss of electricity, and a reduction in private consumption of more than a third relative to pre-war levels.

 Background

 Beginning in 2014, Russia has been facing sanctions over its annexation of Crimea which have stunted the nation's economic growth.
 In 2020, the COVID-19 recession and the oil price war with Saudi Arabia also affected the Russian economy.
 Additional sanctions occurred in the lead-up to the invasion in 2021.
 The Russian stock market declined by twenty percent during the military buildup.